Daniel Dae Kim: Activism

 Kim has voiced concerns about Asian American discrimination in the United States.
 After testing positive for COVID-19, he spoke out against the xenophobia and racism related to the COVID-19 pandemic, stating: "Please, please stop the prejudice and senseless violence against Asian people. ...
 Yes, I'm Asian.
 And yes, I have coronavirus.
 But I did not get it from China, I got it in America.
 In New York City.
 Despite what certain political leaders want to call it, I don't consider the place where it's from as important as the people who are sick and dying."

-Prior to the 2022 runoff election in Georgia, Kim tweeted about state laws that make it challenging for students at Historically Black Colleges and Universities (HBCUs) to establish their eligibility to vote, citing VoteRiders as a resource for more information about valid voter ID.
+In January 2017, Kim took a government-sponsored trip to Israel, together with actors Mark Pellegrino, Meagan Good, Sonequa Martin-Green and Kenric Green, as part of an effort to combat the Boycott, Divestment and Sanctions (BDS) movement.
+He attended the Anti-Defamation League's Never Is Now conference in 2021.

 Personal life

 On June 12, 1993, Kim married Mia Rhee.
 They have two sons who were born in 1996 and 2002.

 During production of Lost, Kim and his family split their residency between Los Angeles and Hawaii.
 He continued his residency in Hawaii after being cast in Hawaii Five-0.

 Kim is an avid collector of fine vintage watches.
 Some of his watches from his personal collection have been featured in some of his films.